jonklus/dpmm_clust/README.md

-This repository contains source code for fitting a Gaussian DPMM as described in - **Cite paper
+This repository contains source code for fitting a Gaussian DPMM using a combination of algorithms described in Neal (2000) and Jain & Neal (2004, 2007).

-Currently, five different models are supported:
+Currently, five different model structures are supported:
 - Conjugate DEE, DEV, and UVV
 - Non-conjugate DEV, UVV